Next I headed to Bristol.

-On the way out a guy offered us some Charlie, "good price my friend”.
+On the way out a guy offered me some Charlie, "good price my friend”.

 Thanks but no, I'm really short of cash at the moment.

-Tomorrow we're heading to Swansea.
+Tomorrow I'm heading to Swansea.
 I thought I spotted some good spots on the map.

 Although this area looks like it has plenty of surfing spots, I'm really looking forward to heading to Ireland.
 I lived 200% in Scotland because of the world class waves and the dangers.
 I know I'll find this on a daily basis on the green island.